• Skip to primary navigation

 Instructions

-1. Place a frying pan on a medium heat and add 1 tbsp oil and fry the onions for a few minutes until they are translucent.
+• Place a frying pan on a medium heat and add 1 tablespoon of oil and fry the onions for a few minutes until they are translucent.
 Then add the carrot slices and fry for a few more minutes.

-3. Meanwhile, prepare the pork loin steaks.
-Cut off the fat and tenderise them by pounding them with a meat tenderiser. (note 2)
+• Meanwhile, prepare the chicken or pork cutlets.
+Cut off the fat and tenderise them by pounding them with a meat tenderiser.
+(Note 8)

-8. Place each pork loin steak into the flour until coated, then dunk them in the beaten egg and finally place them in the panko breadcrumbs until they are covered.
+• Place each piece of chicken or pork into the flour until coated, then dunk them in the beaten egg and finally place them in the panko breadcrumbs until they are covered.

-9. By now sauce should have simmered for 10 minutes.
+• By now the sauce should have simmered for 10 minutes.
 Add the curry roux cubes and stir until it thickens and add the honey.
 Leave the sauce on a low heat until it is ready to serve.

-11. Place the prepped pork loin steaks into the pan and fry for 2 minutes on each side.
+• When the oil is hot, place the prepped meat cutlets into the pan and fry for 2 minutes on each side.
+(Note 9)

-13. Slice the pork steaks and place on top of the rice and spoon the katsu sauce on top.
+• Slice cooked chicken or pork and place on top of the rice and spoon the katsu sauce on top.

 Notes

-2. If you do not have a meat tenderiser you can use a rolling pin instead.
-Put the pork into a plastic bag first for hygiene reasons.
+8. Tenderising the meat: If you do not have a meat tenderiser you can use a rolling pin instead.
+Put the meat into a plastic bag first for hygiene reasons.

-4. If you have followed the directions the pork loin steaks should be cooked.
-If you want to check their doneness cut into one with a sharp knife to check the meat is white.
+10. Meat doneness: Check by cuting into one of the cooked chicken or pork cutlets with a sharp knife to check the meat is white.
 If it is red it is not done and will need to go back into the pan.
 You can also use a meat thermometer to check the temperature.
-Cooked pork should be 158F or 70C.
+Cooked pork should be 158°F or 70°C and cooked chicken 165°F or 75°C.

 Nutrition

-« Instant Pot Paella (Chicken, Shrimp & Chorizo)
+« Instant Pot Paella (with Chicken & Shrimp)

 Share this recipe!